shashanksapre/file-organiser/README.md

 - For organise.py file, you need to install python 3 (duh!)

+  Then Open a terminal window, navigate to the directory where file is present, and issue following command `python organise.py`

 - For organise.sh file, you need to give permission to it for execution:

   1. Either from File Manager: